Southfield Personal Injury Attorney

 We Know How To Find Key Details

-Haque Legal’s Southfield personal injury lawyers will gather evidence related to your case, review that evidence in-depth, and discuss a potential settlement with the insurer or opposing counsel.
+Haque Legal’s Southfield personal injury lawyers will gather evidence related to your case, review that evidence in-depth, and discuss a potential settlement offer with the insurer or opposing counsel.
 If they refuse to deal with you fairly, we will not hesitate to pursue justice through a personal injury lawsuit.
-This means we will represent you in and out of court so you and your loved ones can focus on rebuilding your health, finances, and spirit during this difficult chapter of your life.
+This means we will represent you in and out of court so you and your loved ones can focus on rebuilding your health, and receiving fair compensation during this difficult chapter of your life.

 Every injured person in Southfield should know insurance companies are out to take advantage of victims in personal injury cases.
-Instead of trying to obtain a sizable settlement when discussing the injury with the insurance company, let our team handle that important conversation.
+Instead of trying to obtain a sizable settlement when discussing the injury with the insurance company, let our Southfield office handle that important conversation.
 In some cases, merely providing a letterhead with one of our Southfield personal injury attorney’s names on it is enough to shake our opponents.
-Often, by doing this, an insurer or opposing counsel is likely to increase their settlement offer by thousands or tens of thousands of dollars.
+Often, by doing this, an insurer or opposing counsel is likely to increase their settlement value offer by thousands or tens of thousands of dollars.

 What Types Of Personal Injury Claims Do We Handle?

 Personal injuries can happen at any time and at any place.
 Therefore, our attorneys are skilled in all kinds of personal injury lawsuits.
 However, some of the most common ones we see are:

 - Medical malpractice